-However, in certain people, this problem can reach certain levels of severity for certain causes, and although oral hygiene is essential to combat halitosis, it is true that there are some diseases associated with the digestive system, as well as dental problems that can be Because of the hygiene that the person has, this smell is persistent and intense, which requires the intervention of the specialists.
+However, in certain people this problem can reach certain levels of severity for certain causes although oral hygiene is essential to combat halitosis, it is true that there are some diseases associated with the digestive system as well as dental problems that can be Because of the hygiene that the person has this smell is persistent and intense requires the intervention of the specialists in the odonthology.
 So, what causes bad breath in the morning?

 Different scientific investigations around the world claim that there may be several causes that cause halitosis, or bad morning breath.
 Among the three most recurrent factors are:

 1. Lack of saliva: Dry mouth, either by taking medication, dehydration or respiratory diseases, causes bad breath.

 2. Diseases: Some diseases such as diabetes, poor liver function or kidney failure may be responsible for having a dragon breath in the morning.
 Go to the doctor.

 3. Lack of oral hygiene: Remember that one of the main evil